vamsi/python-quickstart/object_oriented_programming.rst

     KeyError: 'd'

-Now let's Handle the above expections raised in the above examples
+Now let's Handle the above exceptions raised in the above examples

 Example (save it as indexerror.py)